 We have focused efforts to increase the diversity of our candidate pools and hires

 Our career growth programs are critical to nurturing a diverse pipeline of talent.
-We have robust summer internship, co-op and industrial placement programs and have established several flagship programs such as: Vertex Fellows, Physician Investigators, PharmD Fellowship and MBA Summer Associate program.
+We have robust summer internship, co-op and industrial placement programs and have established several flagship programs such as: Vertex Fellows, Physician Investigators, PharmD Fellows and MBA Summer Associates.
 We're intentional about ensuring these programs provide equitable access to individuals from communities that have been traditionally underrepresented in biotech.

 We know we can’t do this work alone; we partner with organizations that allow us to drive equity across the entire educational and career journeys of students and young people in our communities.

 Our partner organizations

 We invest beyond our four walls to promote equity and justice in our communities